We bring together women who are interested in building a better community.

 Bright Christmas

 Every year Woman’s Club joins with the Bright Christmas program to provide a local family a joyous Christmas.
 We collect monetary donations to purchase gifts for the family.
 The women on this project puts hours of time shopping and wrapping the gifts.
 All gifts are customized to fit the individual needs and wishes.
-The lucky family are extremely grateful and over joyed .
+The lucky family is extremely grateful and overjoyed.

 Little Library in Performance Park